grea09/color/article/article.md

 Once applied on the example of figure @fig:problem, proper plan generation returns the partial plan presented in figure @fig:proper.
 This partial plan doesn't have initial state because of its offline nature.
 It also shows several cycles and obvious problems.
 However, it has all the steps of the correct final plan.

-This algorithm helps the POP algorithm by prefetching all the actions subgoals might need but also need to be cleaned first to be helpful.
+This algorithm helps the POP algorithm by prefetching all the actions subgoals might need.
+However, this result needs to be cleaned first to be helpful.

 ## Defect resolution {#defects}